trueos/trueos-docs/trueos-handbook/using.rst

 * `PersonaCrypt <https://sysadm.us/handbook/client/sysadmclient.html#personacrypt>`_
   allows a user to use a removable, encrypted device as their home directory.

-* :ref:`Tor Mode` can be used to anonymously access Internet sites as this mode automatically forwards all Internet traffic through the `Tor Project's <https://www.torproject.org/>`_ transparent proxy service.
+* :ref:`Tor Mode` can be used to anonymously access Internet sites as it automatically forwards all Internet traffic through the `Tor Project's <https://www.torproject.org/>`_ transparent proxy service.